Therapy for Teens

 They will learn practical techniques to manage their stress, anxiety, and improve their relationships.

-Renee knows how to help teens navigate the ups and downs of life, whether it's dealing with stress, anxiety, school struggles, or future career plans.
-She's trained in CBT and DBT—techniques proven to help teens cope with things like anxiety, depression, and self-esteem issues.
+Kelsey knows how to help teens navigate the ups and downs of life, whether it's dealing with stress, anxiety, school, family conflict or future career plans.
+She's trained in CBT and IFS—techniques proven to help teens cope with things like anxiety, depression, and self-esteem issues.

 What if they don't like their therapist?